What is involved in using donor eggs?

 Referral and initial consultation:

-Before you can commence treatment we will arrange an appointment to see you and your partner (if applicable).
-One of our Consultant Fertility Specialists will take you through the process and ask you to complete a series of consent forms to ensure that the treatment is appropriate and that your personal circumstances make you an appropriate egg recipient.
+Before you can commence treatment, we will arrange an appointment to see you and your partner (if applicable).
+One of our Consultant Fertility Specialists will take you through the process to ensure that the treatment is appropriate and that your personal circumstances make you an appropriate egg recipient.

 You will then see one of our Fertility Nurse Specialists who will complete the consent process and take a series of blood samples from you to test you for infectious diseases such as HIV and Hepatitis.
 The nurse will provide you with a characteristics form to complete with your characteristics for donor matching purposes.
-We will also ask for a semen sample so that we can check that there are enough sperm of suitable quality to allow us to fertilise the eggs using the appropriate procedure.
+Where partner sperm is being used, a semen analysis is required so that we can check that there are enough sperm of suitable quality to allow us to fertilise the eggs using the appropriate procedure.
 It is advisable to arrange the semen analysis appointment in advance of the initial consultation, in order that the results can be made available to the Consultant at your appointment.
+In men over the age of 45 we also recommend the consideration of a sperm DNA fragmentation test prior to treatment.
+If this is relevant to you we will advise you and discuss this with you in more detail.

 Selecting a donor – the process and timescale

-Finding an appropriate donor can take some time due to the various considerations to be made when choosing a donor that you are comfortable with and due to the low availability of donor eggs.
-For this reason we advise you to allow at least two months from your first appointment with us to the point at which you are ready to commence treatment.
+Finding an appropriate donor can take some time due to the various considerations to be made when choosing a donor that you are comfortable with, and due to the low availability of donor eggs.
+For this reason we advise you to allow at least three to four months from your first appointment with us to the point at which you are ready to commence treatment.
 We will guide you through the process and ensure that any donor you choose is suitable for you.

 Please also bear in mind that if you are undergoing treatment using frozen eggs, morally and ethically we cannot permit you to start your treatment until your donor eggs have arrived, been checked and are securely stored at Cambridge IVF.